 (2) The Prudential Authority, in respect of sections 9 to 15, 25 and 36 to 42, must act with the concurrence of the Financial Sector Conduct Authority.
-(3) The Prudential Authority or the Financial Sector Conduct Authority, as the case may be, in respect of sections 18, 21 and 57, must act with the concurrence of the other Authority.". [date of commencement of item 3: 1 April 2018] 4.
-The deletion in section 4 of subsections (2), (4) and (8). [date of commencement of item 4: 1 April 2018] 5.
-The repeal of section 5. [date of commencement of item 5: 1 April 2018] 6.
-The amendment of section 9-(a) by the substitution in subsection (3) for paragraph (b) of the following paragraph: "(b) unless the applicant demonstrates to the satisfaction of the Authority that-(i) it complies and has taken appropriate measures to continue to comply with the governance and risk management framework requirements of this Act; (ii) its directors and managing executives meet the fit and proper requirements; and and financial soundness
+(3) The Prudential Authority or the Financial Sector Conduct Authority, as the case may be, in respect of sections 18, 21 and 57, must act with the concurrence of the other Authority.".

+4. The deletion in section 4 of subsections (2), (4) and (8).

+(a) by the substitution in subsection (3) for paragraph (b) of the following paragraph:

+"(b) unless the applicant demon- strates to the satisfaction of the Authority that-

+(i) it complies and has taken appropriate measures to continue to comply with the governance and risk management framework and financial soundness requirements of this Act;

+(ii) its directors and managing executives meet the fit and proper requirements; and